NCOF is located on 27 acres of productive open space preserved forever as conservation land by the townspeople of Natick in April, 2009.

 Root Cellar: The Farm’s root cellar takes advantage of the natural temperature of the earth to cool and prolong the storage of our vegetables and flowers.

-Solar Greenhouses: Our greenhouses capture the light and heat of the sun to produce seedlings and salad greens with minimum input of fossil fuels.
+Solar Greenhouses & Hoophouses: Our greenhouses and hoophouses capture the light and heat of the sun to produce seedlings and salad greens with minimum input of fossil fuels.

 Timber: NCOF uses locally-grown and cut timbers whenever possible to construct its buildings.